dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

     </script>
     ```

-    > The video element will be created and appended to the DIV element with the class `dce-video-container` , make sure the class name is the same.
+    > The video element will be created and appended to the DIV element with the class `dce-video-container`, make sure the class name is the same.
+Besides, the CSS property `position` of the DIV element must be `relative` or `absolute`.

     [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/2jzeq1r6/)